 Researchers are making significant strides in printing complex tissues and organ-like structures for regenerative medicine and personalised healthcare.
 This progress could lead to commonplace replacement organs in the near future.

-In healthcare, 3D printing offers new possibilities for patient-specific implants, surgical guides, and biocompatible soft tissue.
+In healthcare, it offers new possibilities for patient-specific implants, surgical guides, and biocompatible soft tissue.
 Innovations in medical-grade materials and bioprinting techniques are improving patient outcomes and reducing healthcare costs.

-The ISO/ASTM 52900 standard covers the basic principles and terms in 3D printing and categorises these processes into seven distinct groups.
-Each type of 3D printing operates differently.
+The ISO/ASTM 52900 standard covers the basic principles and terms in this and categorises these processes into seven distinct groups.
+Each type of printing operates differently.

 The time required to print a 3D object depends on different factors, including the printing method, object size, material, desired level of detail, and the configuration of the printing setup.
 Printing can range from a few minutes to several days.

-Here are the different types of 3D printing methods categorised by ISO/ASTM 52900:
+Here are the different types of printing methods categorised by ISO/ASTM 52900:

 Here’s how it works: First, a thin layer of powder is spread over a platform.
 Then, the laser or electron beam scans the powder bed, melting or sintering specific areas to form a solid layer.
 The process continues layer by layer until the complete object is formed.